HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 zone district, according to the Use Tables in Section 24-3.2.
 Section

-24-3.3 (b) state the criteria of suitability by which the Planning
+24-3 .3 (b) state the criteria of suitability by which the Planning

-code requirements, consistency with zoning code Objectives and
+code requirements, consistency with zoning code objectives and

 building design is presented at the Precise Plan stage, we will also

-take this project throu9h Conditional Use Review.
+take this project through Conditional Use Review.

 the purpose of constructing essential public facilities shall be